What's the best cookware for induction cooktops?

 If you want nonstick properties without the potential health and environmental issues associated with nonstick cookware, cast iron is a great choice.
 And no worries about metal utensils or high heat, because cast iron can take everything you throw at it.

 Or, if you want a pan for high heat searing, deep frying, or other tasks that require good heat retention, cast iron is a great choice.
 It hangs onto heat better than all but the very thickest clad stainless pans (like the Demeyere Proline).

 In fact, we think a cast iron skillet is a necessity in any cook's kitchen.
 It's not as versatile as clad stainless, but what it's great at, it's hard to beat.

 We like Lodge because it's inexpensive, will last forever, and is made in the USA.
 Most other brands of inexpensive cast iron are made overseas.

-You can spend more on artisan cast iron.
-It's beautiful stuff, and it will be smoother out of the box than Lodge, which has a rough texture until repeated use fills in those gaps with polymerized oil (which is what seasoning does).
+You can spend more on artisan cast iron (we talk about it in our review, linked to above).
+It's beautiful stuff, and it will be smoother out of the box than Lodge, which has a rough texture until repeated use fills in those gaps with polymerized oil (which is what seasoning is).
 But if you can live with the rough texture for the first several uses, your reward is saving hundreds of dollars for a pan with literally the same heating properties as the expensive ones.

 Lodge cast iron is cheap, durable, made in the USA, and great for a number of tasks.
 For about $30, this pan will provide a nonstick surface that you won't have to replace every few years, and will put a sear on a steak like nothing else can.